mjbots/moteus/lib/rust/moteus/README.md

 - **moteus-protocol**: Low-level protocol encoding/decoding. `no_std`
   compatible for embedded use.
-- **moteus**: High-level API with transport implementations for FdCanUSB and SocketCAN.
+- **moteus**: High-level API with transport implementations for fdcanusb and SocketCAN.

 ## Quick Start - Auto-Discovery (Recommended)